matyas-brabec/2025-europar-llm/gpt-querying/README.md

 ## Code handling notes

-Sometimes, it was necessary to fix bugs in LLM generated code.
-Each fixed bug (line or a small block) is labeled with `@FIXED` annotation in doc-comment (prefixed with `///`) and the original is kept in comment like this:
+Sometimes, it was necessary to fix bugs in LLM-generated code.
+Each fixed bug (line or a small block) is labeled with a `@FIXED` annotation in doc-comment (prefixed with `///`), and the original is kept in a comment like this:

 ```c++
 // Assumptions: